-You have a PO You don't have a PO 1 Click Select PO and select the PO that contains the items you're writing the check for and click OK.
-3 From the Item list, select the first item you are being billed for.
-You can also type the item name directly into the Item column.
-2 Make any necessary changes to the line items.
-If you didn't receive all the items on the purchase order, you can edit the quantity (or cost) of any item, or delete an item completely from the detail area of the charge.
-In the Qty column, enter the quantity you received.
-If necessary, edit the cost of the item.
-Repeat these steps for the other items you received.
-Tip: If you make a mistake when you are editing the quantities, click Receive All to return all quantities to their original values.
+You don't have a PO

+- 1 From the Item list, select the first item you are being billed for.
+You can also type the item name directly into the Item column. - 2 In the Qty column, enter the quantity you received. - 3 If necessary, edit the cost of the item. - 4 Repeat these steps for the other items you received.